-Our infrastructure investment partners are the NZ Transport Agency, and the Urban Cycleways Fund.
+Or infrastructure investment partners are the New Zealand Transport Authority (NZTA), and the Urban Cycleways fund.

 Major urban cycleway projects

 Find out more about our projects to further develop shared walking and cycling routes around the Hutt here.

 Other major routes

 NZTA is developing plans for Safe Cycling Routes (NZTA Website) in the State Highway 2 corridor from Petone to Melling, and Petone to Ngauranga.